jiantaoyuNWAFU/PPIGAN/README.md

 ## 📂 Datasets

-We use multiple benchmark datasets for evaluation:
+We use multiple datasets for evaluation:

 ### Dataset structure